spryker/spryker-docs/_drafts/oryx/setup.md

 The application should now be available at `localhost:3000`.

-To better understand how the minimal boilerplate works, you can find more details in the [boilerplate guide](./boilerplate.md).
+For more information about the boilerplate project, see the [boilerplate guide](./boilerplate.md).

-## Builders/bundlers
+## Builders and bundlers

 The recommended build tool for Oryx is [Vite](https://vitejs.dev/).
-However, Oryx is compatible with a wide variety of build tools, such as rollup, parcel, webpack, etc.
-The build tool must [support exporting entry points](https://nodejs.org/api/packages.html#package-entry-points) in package.json (since Oryx uses exports in every package to split logical parts to sub-packages).
+However, Oryx is compatible with a wide variety of build tools, like rollup, parcel or webpack.
+Since Oryx uses exports in every package to split logical parts to sub-packages, the build tool you choose must support [exporting entry points](https://nodejs.org/api/packages.html#package-entry-points) in `package.json`.

 ## Packages